Fourteen Hours: Plot

-In the hotel lobby, Dunnigan's son runs into his arms and is carried out to his mother, faintly visible through the revolving doors a Department of Sanitation truck washes the now-empty street clean as the young couple walk away, arm in arm.

 Production

-Factual basis
+Story

-Although the onscreen credits contain a statement saying that the film and characters depicted were "entirely fictional," the film was based on the suicide of John William Warde, a 26-year-old man who jumped from the 17th floor of the Gotham Hotel in Manhattan on Tuesday, July 26, 1938, after 14 hours on a ledge.
+Although the onscreen credits contain a statement saying that the film and characters depicted were "entirely fictional," the film was based on the suicide of John William Warde, a 26-year-old man who jumped from the 17th floor of the Gotham Hotel in Manhattan on July 26, 1938 after 14 hours on a ledge.
 The character of Charlie Dunnigan was based on Charles V. Glasco, a policeman who tried to convince Warde to return to the safety of the hotel.
-In the film, various details about Glasco's life were fictionalized.

-Pretending to be a bellhop at the hotel, Glasco entered room 1714 and tried to persuade Warde that he would be fired if Warde did not exit the ledge.
-Glasco spoke with Warde intermittently for 14 hours.
-Warde, who had made previous suicide attempts, also heard pleas from his sister.
+Pretending to be a bellhop, Glasco entered Warde's room and spoke with him intermittently for 14 hours.
+Warde, who had previously attempted suicide, also heard pleas from his sister.
 Glasco had convinced Warde to return to the hotel, but a photographer scared him as he was reentering.
-As a result, Warde jumped off of the ledge at 10:38 p.m.
-Police had tried to rig a net below him, but the net could not be extended sufficiently from the hotel to block his fall.
-During his 14 hours on the ledge, traffic was stopped for blocks around the hotel and thousands watched the drama unfold.
+As a result, Warde jumped from the ledge, and although police had tried to rig a net below him, it could not be extended far enough to block his fall.
+During the ordeal, traffic was stopped for blocks around the hotel and thousands watched the drama unfold.

-Script

-Writer Joel Sayre wrote about the Warde suicide in The New Yorker in an article entitled "That Was New York: The Man on the Ledge", which was published on April 16, 1949.
+Writer Joel Sayre wrote about the Warde suicide in an April 16, 1949 article in The New Yorker titled "That Was New York: The Man on the Ledge".
 The story was purchased by Twentieth Century-Fox in April 1949 and the studio assigned Sol C. Siegel to produce the film.
-In August 1949, Fox announced that the team of James Gow and Arnaud d'Usseau, who had written the Broadway hits Tomorrow, the World!, and Deep Are the Roots, would write the script.
-In January 1950, Fox assigned screenwriter John Paxton to write the script, which was entirely fictional despite the real-life event.
-Paxton elected against employing flashbacks to explain what had led the lead character onto the ledge.
+In August 1949, the studio announced that the team of James Gow and Arnaud d'Usseau would write the script.
+In January 1950, Fox assigned screenwriter John Paxton to write the script.
+Paxton elected against employing flashbacks to explain Cosick's mental state.